-A. CA, or the agency responsible for supervising a child in out-of-home care, shall conduct a social study whenever a child is placed in out-of-home care under the supervision of the department or other agency.
-The study shall be conducted prior to placement, or, if it is not feasible to conduct the study prior to placement due to the circumstances of the case, the study shall be conducted as soon as possible following placement.

-- B. The social study shall include, but not be limited to, an assessment of the following factors: - 1.
+- A. CA or the agency responsible for supervising a child in out-of-home care, shall conduct a social study whenever a child is placed in out-of-home care under the supervision of the department or other agency.
+The study shall be conducted prior to placement, or, if it is not feasible to conduct the study prior to placement due to the circumstances of the case, the study shall be conducted as soon as possible following placement. - B. The social study shall include, but not be limited to, an assessment of the following factors: - 1.
 The safety of the child; - 2.
-The physical and emotional strengths and needs of the child; - 3.
+The physical and emotional strengths and needs of the child to include all identified needs resulting from a screening within 30 days of placement; - 3.
 The proximity of the child's placement to the child's family to aid reunification; - 4.
-The possibility of placement with the child's relatives or extended family;

-- 5. The racial, ethnic, cultural, and religious background of the child; - 6.
+The possibility of placement with the child's relatives or extended family; - 5.
+The racial, ethnic, cultural, and religious background of the child; - 6.
 The least restrictive, safe, and most family-like placement reasonably available and capable of meeting the child's needs; and - 7.
 Compliance with RCW 13.34.260 regarding parental preferences for placement of their children.